-In addition to its grantmaking, the Sisters of Charity Foundation of Canton currently has a greater commitment in the following areas:
+In addition to its grantmaking, the Foundation serves as a convener, facilitator and collaborator around community issues affecting the poor and underserved with a greater commitment in the following areas:

 Established 1996